 Proposals for new hire bike bays (Phase Four Consultation)

-The council is committed to implementing a borough-wide network of 250 designated hire bike parking bays.
-We will continue to deliver bays across the borough in phases.
+The council is committed to implementing a borough-wide network of designated hire bike parking bays.
 Delivering this network will require repurposing some on-road vehicle parking bays into hire bike parking bays.
-Each 5-metre parking bay will hold space for up to ten hire bikes.
+Each 5 metre parking space will hold space for up to ten hire bikes.

-In late 2025, we will be contacting residents in advance of a consultation on Phase Four of the designated hire bike bay rollout.
-Sites included as part of Phase Four will be concentrated in the middle and north of the borough including Mildmay, Finsbury Park, Tufnell Park, and Tollington with some infill in the south of the borough where demand for hire bikes continues to be high.
+From Friday, 28 November we will be consulting on proposals for new hire bike parking bay locations.
+Sites included as part of Phase Four will be concentrated in the middle and north of the borough including Mildmay, Finsbury Park, Tufnell Park, and Tollington with some new bays in the south of the borough where demand for hire bikes continues to be high.

 If you have further questions, contact us at Environment@islington.gov.uk (or write to: Environment, 1 Cottage Road, London, N7 8TP).